Assembling and Using the Specchio Cycling Mirror

 A more permanent attachment can be achieved using superglue.
 Use extreme care when using glue around your lens.

-When storing your glasses, the mirror can be kept separately in the plastic case for protection.
+When storing your glasses, keep the mirror separately in the plastic case.
+This will prevent the attachment from being slowly pried from your lens.

 Need Help?
 Email us at: email@example.com